 How to make a referral

-Referrals can be made by parents, teachers, health professionals or any other adult who knows the young person well.
+We operate an open referral system meaning referrals can be made by parents, teachers, health professionals or any other adult who knows the young person well.
 There is no charge for occupational therapy services for young people who are eligible for NHS services.

 Once a referral has been accepted and processed by the team, the referrer and parents/carers will receive an acknowledgement letter.
 This will also indicate the likely waiting time for an appointment.
 Parents/carers will be contacted (usually by letter) when their child reaches the top of the waiting list to agree on an assessment plan.